DS-Wen/SSPredict/README.md

 ```
 $ python3 predictss.py -f inputfile -o outputfile_for_plot
 ```
-Where outputfile_for_plot is a .txt file with input information and data generated.
+Where outputfile_for_plot is a .txt file including input information and data generated.

 Details of the generated data are described in the [data_description.pdf](examples/output_description.pdf)
 #### Plot the strengths with the outputfile_for_plot